 Los Feliz is an established hub of affluence and creativity with a bohemian sensibility.
-While Spanish and Mediterranean style homes dominate the housing stock the neighborhood is filled with architecturally significant structures listed as historic cultural monuments.
+While Spanish and Mediterranean-style homes dominate the housing stock, the neighborhood is filled with architecturally significant structures listed as historic cultural monuments.

-Historic cultural monument no.762 is an awe-inspiring, magical, Mayan style masterpiece.
+Historic cultural monument no.762 is an awe-inspiring, magical, Mayan-style masterpiece.
 It was built in 1926 and designed by Lloyd Wright (Frank Lloyd Wright’s son.)

 Frank Lloyd Wright-designed historic cultural monument no.12 for oil heiress Aline Barnsdall.
-Known today as Barnsdall Park the Mayan-esque looking home rests at the center of Oliver Hill.
+Known today as Barnsdall Park, the Mayan-esque-looking home rests at the center of Oliver Hill.
 Barnsdall loved Hollyhock flowers and instructed Wright to make them part of the home.
-Representations of the flower are seen on the roofline, wall, columns, planters and furniture.
+The flower’s representation is seen on the roofline, wall, columns, planters, and furniture.

 Historic monument no.149 is a testament to Frank Lloyd Wright’s innovative approach to architecture.
 It’s one of four Mayan-esque textile block structures designed by Frank Lloyd Wright in Los Angeles.
-Wright was not a fan of the “gutter rat” material but his creativity and curiosity on how to utilize the cheap concrete blocks got the best of him.
+Wright was not a fan of the “gutter rat” material, but his creativity and curiosity on utilizing the cheap concrete blocks got the best of him.
 The Ennis House is the fourth largest of Wright’s textile block designs.

 Historic cultural monument no.23 is architect Richard Neutra’s nod to industrial production and a turning point in his career.
-The home was designed for health conscious physician and naturopath, Philip Lovell.
+The home was designed for health-conscious physician and naturopath Philip Lovell.
 It is considered to be the first steel home in the United States.
 This modernist residence, also known as the Lovell Health House, seamlessly blends minimal industrial details with Lovell’s desire to live in a home that breeds healthy living.

 Local Grub & Things To Do